 ‘62The next day, the one after Preparation Day, the chief priests and the Pharisees went to Pilate.
 63“Sir,” they said, “we remember that while he was still alive that deceiver said, ‘After three days I will rise again.’
 64So give the order for the tomb to be made secure until the third day.
 Otherwise, his disciples may come and steal the body and tell the people that he has been raised from the dead.
 This last deception will be worse than the first.”
 65“Take a guard,” Pilate answered.
 “Go, make the tomb as secure as you know how.”
 66So they went and made the tomb secure by putting a seal on the stone and posting the guard.‘Matthew 27:62-66, NIV

 They wanted to guard the tomb to prevent the theft of the body by the disciples, or anyone else, and to prevent rumours that Jesus had been raised from the dead.
 Pilate was quite happy with this.
 Again, it was of no real significance to him, because Jesus had now been executed, and as far as he was concerned that was the end of the matter.
 Pilate tells the religious authorities, from the Sanhedrin, that they can go, seal the tomb, and post a guard there.
 The guards were not Roman soldiers, as is sometimes thought.
 They were Temple guards, which have been mentioned in the story.
 Jewish religious leaders were allowed to guard the Temple compounds with armed guards.
 These are the guards, who came to arrest Jesus at the Garden of Gethsemane.
-We've seen them already.
+We have seen them already.
 Pilate encourages them.
-If they want to protect the tomb, that's the way they need to do it - by sending their own guards.
+If they want to protect the tomb, that is the way they need to do it - by sending their own guards.
 This explains the fact that on Easter Sunday, when the tomb is empty and the stone was rolled away, the guards go and report to the Jewish religious leaders, not to the Roman authorities.
-It's because the Jewish religious leaders sent them in the first place.
+It is because the Jewish religious leaders sent them in the first place.
 Jesus is laid in the tomb on Friday evening, somewhere between 3 pm and 8 pm.
-On the Saturday, or the sabbath early, the Jewish authorities place a guard.
-They go and find the tomb; they find the stone; they seal it; and they place armed guards there to keep guard for a number of days.
+On the Saturday, or the Sabbath early, the Jewish authorities place a guard.
+They go and find the tomb; they find the stone; seal it; and place armed guards there to keep guard for a number of days.

 Jesus - Fully God and Fully Man